 Another thing to consider is that when data is compared, the nontraditional students are just as competent and reliable as traditional students.
 Statistics show that 76.3% of community colleges offer distance learning (nontraditional).
 88.6% of these colleges state that they expect a moderate-to-large increase in enrollment in the nontraditional programs.
 These statistics do not include the major universities that also offer nontraditional education including Harvard, Duke, and Penn State.
 The fact that these major universities offer this should say something in itself.
 In a study done by the National Research Center for Career and Technical Education, research proved that there was no variation in achievement rates between traditional and non-traditional students.
 This studied showed that the passing rates for national boards were passed on the first attempt in students that attended non-traditional schooling.

 As time goes on and more people are attempting to further their education and the demand for nontraditional schooling will significantly increase.
 Studies and research have proven effective in the use of these schools.
-The fact that certain fields, especially medical, are in demand for help is reason enough to consider online education as a formal and accurate means to continue the process of nontraditional schooling.

 So to answer everyone's question as to why I chose an online Paramedic to RN bridge program instead of a traditional RN program, my answer is that I had to.
 It fit my lifestyle and I now have my RN degree, the same degree that traditional students hold.
 Read more about the Online Paramedic To RN Degree Program.